 of the pulpit.
 Typically (though not necessarily), the

 bishop offers the one being installed the privilege of

-selecting a preacher, though the bishop does have veto
+selecting a preacher, but the bishop does have veto over

-over the selection.
-Other ELCA ministers of Word
+the selection.
+Other ELCA ministers of Word (bishops,

-game.
-Beyond that, dispensation from the bishop is to be
+that, dispensation from the bishop is to be sought.
+A

-sought.
-A conversation before an invitation is issued
+conversation with the bishop before an invitation is